Too Good To Go: Use

-Food outlets must notify the TGTG company about what they have available on each day, stating what sort of food they have (baked foods, meals, produce, vegan food), and the price for a 'magic bag', whose contents they determine; the user cannot choose, but the original prices will be three or more times the TGTG price.
+Food outlets must notify the TGTG company about what they have available on each day, stating what sort of food they have (baked foods, meals, produce, vegan food), and the price for a 'surprise bag', whose contents they determine; the user cannot choose, but the original prices will be three or more times the TGTG price.
 Notification is made early based upon the quantity predicted to be left over, not at the end of a selling period.

 Users must register to use the service.
 A mobile phone with an Internet connection running Android or iOS is needed.
 The user runs the TGTG app, which lists outlets available within a chosen distance and time range.
-The customer can then order and pay for a 'magic bag'.
-The supplier can cancel an order at any time if the expected surplus is not available — the purchaser is notified by text message — and the purchaser can cancel with two hours' notice.
-The phone must be taken to the food supplier in a specified pickup time window, often 30 or 60 minutes long, and the transaction is finalised by swiping the app— connected to the Internet — to confirm collection.
+The customer can then order and pay for a 'surprise bag'.
+The supplier can cancel an order at any time if the expected surplus is not available—the purchaser is notified by text message—and the purchaser can cancel with two hours' notice.
+The phone must be taken to the food supplier in a specified pickup time window, often 30 or 60 minutes long, and the transaction is finalised by swiping the app—connected to the Internet—to confirm collection.